Home > Cruises > Arctic Cruises > Grand Greenland - Mythical Lands of the North

 We'll spend the day on the open seas crossing Melville Bay.
 This is a huge bay bordering the icy coast of Lauge Koch, where the ice caps meet the sea.
 Known by the locals as Qimusseriarsuaq, meaning 'The Great Dog Sledding Place‘, the bay was renamed by British explorers after Robert Dundas, 2nd Viscount of Melville in the mid-19th century.

-Enjoy your day as we sail well beyond 70 degrees north.
-Relax on board, join in with wildlife watches out on deck with the Expedition Team, and learn more about the Arctic with the ongoing series of lectures on topics such as nature, geology and mythology.
+As we sail well beyond 70 degrees north, relax on board and join wildlife-watches out on deck with the Expedition Team.
+You could also learn more about the Arctic with the ongoing series of lectures covering its nature, geology and mythology.

 Explore life at the edge of the world